Rahul-Pala/CapstoneProject/README.md

 # CapstoneProject
-This is Software Engineering Capstone Project.
+This is my Software Engineering Capstone Project.
 It is a website of a theme park.